erkolson/ga-covid-19/README.md

 data for confirmed cases, counties, testing, and appends each result to the relevant csv file in `data/`.

+## Aren't these results meaningless?!

+Testing is extremely limited relative to the population size, and community spread of weeks to more than a month has been observed throughout the country.
+It is clear that likely only [1 in 10](https://www.medrxiv.org/content/10.1101/2020.04.06.20055582v1) cases are being detected.
+Even still, trends in this data, if collected in a consistent manner, can provide some evidence of the overall population trends.

 ## How to use?